spring-guides/gs-managing-transactions/README.md

 ```

 The `BOOKINGS` table has two constraints on the **first_name** column.
-- Names cannot be any longer than five characters
+- Names cannot be longer than five characters.
-- Names cannot be null
+- Names cannot be null.

 The first three names inserted are **Alice**, **Bob**, and **Carol**.
 The application asserts that three people were added to that table.
 If that had not worked, the application would have exited early.

 Next, another booking is done for **Chris** and **Samuel**.
 Samuel's name is deliberately too long, forcing an insert error.
-Transactional behavior stipulates that both Chris and Samuel, i.e. this transaction, should be rolled back.
-This means there should still only be three people in that table, which the assertion demonstrates.
+Transactional behavior stipulates that both Chris and Samuel; that is, this transaction, should be rolled back.
+Thus there should still be only three people in that table, which the assertion demonstrates.

 Finally, **Buddy** and **null** are booked.
-As the output shows, null causes a rollback as well, leaving us with the same three people booked.
+As the output shows, null causes a rollback as well, leaving the same three people booked.

 Summary
 -------
-Congrats!
+Congratulations!
 You've just used Spring to develop a simple JDBC application wrapped with non-intrusive transactions.

 [u-application-context]: /understanding/application-context
 [`SpringApplication`]: http://static.springsource.org/spring-bootstrap/docs/0.5.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/bootstrap/SpringApplication.html